splunk/observability-workshop/docs/monitoring-as-code/index.md

 ## 1. Initial setup

+Monitoring as code adopts the same approach as infrastructure as code.
+You can manage monitoring the same way you do applications, servers, or other infrastructure components.

+You can monitoring as code to build out your visualisations, what to monitor, and when to alert, among other things.
+This means your monitoring setup, processes, and rules can be versioned, shared, and reused.

+Full documentation for the Splunk Terraform Provider is available [here](https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs).

-Remaining in your Multipass or AWS/EC2 instance from the **Smart Agent** module, change into the `signalfx-jumpstart` directory
+Remaining in your AWS/EC2 instance, change into the `signalfx-jumpstart` directory

 === "Shell Command"